 Overall ExamPassing overall does not require passing every section, but high performance in all is needed for Merit or Distinction.

-In this section we’re going to breakdown each grade in the UK violin exam, so you know what to expect whichever level you’re at.
+In this section, we’re going to break down each grade in the UK violin exam, so you know what to expect whichever level you’re at.

 sheet music